reactivemanifesto/reactivemanifesto/README.md

 ### Key Building Blocks

-In an event-driven application the components interact with each other through the production and consumption of *events* — discrete pieces of information describing facts.
+In an event-driven application, the components interact with each other through the production and consumption of *events* — discrete pieces of information describing facts.
 These events are sent and received in an asynchronous and non-blocking fashion.
 Event-driven systems tend to rely on *push* rather than *pull* or *poll*, i.e. they push data towards consumers when it is available instead of wasting resources by having the consumers continually ask for or wait on the data.

 - *Asynchronous*     sending of events — also called *message-passing* — means that the application is highly concurrent by design and can make use of multicore hardware without changes.
 Any core within a CPU is able to process any message event, leading to a dramatic increase in opportunities for parallelization.
 - *Non-blocking* means that the application is very efficient in terms of hardware utilization since inactive components are suspended and their resources are released, to be used by other components.